Boutique Advisory for the C-Suite

 Level FourStrategic

-The organization leads, not follows, the company narrative on its slice of the business.
+The function leads, not follows, the company narrative on its slice of the business.
 Operating cadence is owned, not borrowed from someone else's calendar.

 05